 - other government divisions and Department of Health services.

-With the Department of Health executive leadership team and the NT Government, the OCNMO is responsible for identifying strategic workforce initiatives that will develop and support NT nurses and midwives and collaborate with the services that employ them.
+With the Department of Health executive leadership team and the NT Government, NMS is responsible for identifying strategic workforce initiatives that will develop and support NT nurses and midwives and collaborate with the services that employ them.

 - Charles Darwin University